Skip to main content

 A roof over all of our heads

-of New Yorkers are paying over 30% of their income for housing
+of New Yorkers spend over 30% of their income on housing

 5.5 Million